-As greenhouse gas emissions continue to rise, researchers are looking at a source of even more carbon emissions from underground: thawing permafrost.
-A warming Arctic may let significant amounts of dead, organic material currently frozen in the ground to pump more carbon into the atmosphere.
+As greenhouse gas emissions continue to rise, researchers are looking at a source of even more carbon emissions: thawing permafrost.
+A warming Arctic may cause significant amounts of dead, organic material currently frozen in permafrost to thaw out and decay, releasing more carbon into the atmosphere.
 How exactly does permafrost store carbon?
 And what are the consequences if the permafrost thaws?
-Continue reading

 In spite of the massive blizzards that have slammed parts of the northeastern United States, much of the country is experiencing a pronounced lack of snow.
 And where there is snow, it is less than usual.
 It follows a very low snow year from the previous season, causing people to worry if low snowfall is the new normal.